isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

     }

-Client class ordering rules described in :ref:`classification-using-expressions` apply to the classes inserted into the database.
-It implies that the class `bar` referenced in the test expression must exist in the database when issuing the above command.
+Client-class ordering rules described in :ref:`classification-using-expressions` apply to the classes inserted into the database.
+They imply that the class `bar` referenced in the test expression must exist in the database when issuing the above command.

-By default, a new client class is inserted at the end of the class hierarchy in the database and can reference any class associated with the same server tag or with the special server tag `all`.
+By default, a new client class is inserted at the end of the class hierarchy in the database and can reference any class associated with the same server tag or with the special server tag "all".
 If an existing class is updated, it remains at its current position within the class hierarchy.

-However, the class commands allow for specifying a position of the inserted or updated client class.
-The optional `follow-class-name` parameter can be included in the command to specify the name of the existing class after which the managed class should be placed.
+However, the class commands allow the position of the inserted or updated client class to be specified.
+The optional ``follow-class-name`` parameter can be included in the command to indicate the name of the existing class after which the managed class should be placed.
 Suppose there are two DHCPv6 classes in the
 database: `first-class` and `second-class`.
-To add a new class, `third-class`, between these two, use the command similar to the following:
+To add a new class, `third-class`, between these two, use a command similar to the following:

 .. code-block:: json